 All entering students must be proficient in mathematics, engineering analysis, and computer programming.
 Students not meeting these requirements may be admitted on a probationary basis and given a plan of remedial undergraduate coursework.
 No graduate credit will be granted for these courses.
 Normally, all master's and doctoral candidates in aerospace engineering shall enroll in the Graduate Seminar (AE 5101) a minimum of three times (see course description).
 Repeat enrollments shall require an oral presentation of thesis/dissertation results.
 All candidates are required to select a Supervising Professor and obtain an approved program of work in the second full semester or after 12 hours are completed.

-The Master of Science degree requires a minimum of 24 hours of coursework, a minimum of 6 hours of thesis preparation, and an acceptable thesis.
+The Master of Science degree requires a minimum of 24 hours of coursework, plus a minimum of 6 hours of thesis registration, and the presentation and defense of an acceptable thesis.
 Additional research credit hours are often needed for the Master of Science degree.
 The thesis may be oriented toward either research or advanced engineering analysis and design.
 Students pursuing the Master of Science option must select a faculty member to act as a Supervising Professor.
-The Supervising Professor will help to form an appropriate plan of study for elective courses, guide the student through his research project, and take care of any required administrative tasks.
+The Supervising Professor will help to form an appropriate plan of study for elective courses, guide the student through his or her research project, and take care of any required administrative tasks.

 The Ph.D. degree can be tailored to satisfy the individual student's aspirations in choice of the area of specialization, while at the same time providing a broad range of knowledge in the major technical areas comprising the field of aerospace engineering.
 The program will generally require two to three years of full-time study beyond the Master's degree and will include a scholarly dissertation that provides an original contribution to the literature in aerospace engineering.